svanderburg/dydisnix/README.md

 Dynamic Disnix
 ==============
-Dynamic Disnix is a prototype extension framework for Disnix supporting *dynamic* (re)deployment of service-oriented systems.
+Dynamic Disnix is a (very experimental!) prototype extension framework for Disnix supporting *dynamic* (re)deployment of service-oriented systems.

 The basic Disnix toolset implements models and mechanisms to execute the deployment of a service oriented system into a network of machines.
 The